mckaymadsen/cs201_project/README.md

  "wget -v -O cs201combined_TAB.txt -L https://alabama.box.com/shared/static/jzs7vasu65euxnp4dbxca543em46pyvb.txt"

-This dataset combines the "basic" and "ratings" datasets found on IMDB's website.
-The program will only run on this specific dataset.
+This dataset combines the "basic" and "ratings" datasets for movies found on IMDB's website.
+The program will only run on this specific dataset as it contains additional information and has non-movie items removed.
 MAKE SURE the file is called "cs201combined_TAB.txt" Any other name will not work.
 A custom dataset was chosen due to the added value of having the average ratings and votes included.

 **Statistics:**